Lisa Jane Jacobsen MD, MPH, MSHPEd

 Professional Summary:

-I am an obstetrician and gynecologist who cares for adult patients and is also fellowship trained in Pediatric and Adolescent Gynecology.
+I am an obstetrician and gynecologist who cares for adult patients and am also fellowship trained in Pediatric and Adolescent Gynecology.
 The scope of my practice includes the care of children and adolescents with anomalies of the reproductive tract, genital lesions and infections, problems with puberty, abnormal menstrual bleeding, painful menses, ovarian masses, and contraceptive need, including young women with significant medical conditions.
-I also care for older women with general ob/gyn concerns and those in need of gynecologic surgery and have a special interest in treating women with menstrual abnormalities and counseling on contraceptive options.
+I also care for older women with general ob/gyn concerns and have a special interest in treating women with menstrual or menopause related concerns and counseling on contraceptive options.

 Education and Training:

-• Massachusetts General Hospital Institute for Health Professions (2016)
+• EdM, MSHPEd - Master of Science in Health Professions Education, Massachusetts General Hospital Institute for Health Professions (2016)

 • Internship, Obstetrics and Gynecology, Northwestern University School of Medicine (1992)